 Privacy Policy

 This policy explains what happens to your data when you visit this website and use the app.
-The short version: this website sets no cookies and uses only privacy-friendly, cookieless analytics, and Møt calls run peer-to-peer — nothing is recorded unless everyone in the call agrees, and nothing is stored on a server.
+The short version: this website sets no cookies and uses only privacy-friendly, cookieless analytics.
+Møt calls are peer-to-peer by default, with an encrypted TURN relay fallback when a direct connection is unavailable.
+Nothing is recorded unless everyone in the call agrees.

 1. Who is responsible